quinnkeast/jengoertzen-website/_books/books.md

     thoughts: A peaceful read.
   - title: Of Mice and Men
     author: John Steinbeck
+    thoughts: It was interesting to read Steinbeck in a different format.
+Same voice, different space.
   - title: The Bluest Eye
     author: Toni Morrison
     thoughts: New perspectives, new ways of seeing.